Pain is categorized as a separate sense with both an emotional and a sensory component.

 Hypno-pain control offers a technique using suggestions that will go directly into the subconscious to control the way cells respond to any type of pain, acute or chronic.
 During hypnosis the conscious part of the brain is temporarily tuned out as the person focuses on relaxation and let go of distracting thoughts.
 Hypnotized a person may experience physiologic changes and become more open to goals, like reducing pains.
 It can be effective for surgical or post-surgical procedures, rheumatoid arthritis, treatments of burns, child-birth, headache, backache, carcinoma-related pain, reduction of anxiety associated with surgery.

 The technique needs an hour, and 3 sessions minimum are recommended to get the most benefits.
-There will also be some hypnosis for pain management available so you can keep with the program by yourself.
+There will also be some self-hypnosis for pain management available so you can keep with the program by yourself.

 It is important to consult with your physician for any conditions preventing you from getting hypnosis for pain control beforehand.